aqeel04/sellor/docs/architecture/architectures.rst

 3. Currency conversion
 ~~~~~~~~~~~~~~~~~~~~~~

 Sellor can use currency exchange rate data to show price estimations in the visitor's local currency.
-Please consult :ref:`openexchangerates` for how to set this up for `Open Exchange Rates <https://openexchangerates.org/>`_.
+Please consult `Open Exchange Rates` for how to set this up for `Open Exchange Rates <https://openexchangerates.org/>`_.

 4. Phone numbers format